Particular/docs.particular.net/nservicebus/dependency-injection/extensions-dependencyinjection.md

 ## Externally managed mode

-The package allows the container to be used in [externally managed mode](/nservicebus/dependency-injection/#externally-managed-mode) via the `X` extension point:
+The package allows the container to be used in [externally managed mode](/nservicebus/dependency-injection/#externally-managed-mode) via the `EndpointWithExternallyManagedServiceProvider` extension point:

 snippet: externally-managed-mode